dixitt5/Pokemon-Frontend/README.md

 # Pokemon App

-- This is a simple app that fetches pokemons using api by using react and vite.
+- This is a simple app that fetches pokemons using api by using react and viteE.

 ## Description